jayleicn/ClipBERT/README.md

 It is also feasible and easy to add other image-text or video-text tasks for pretraining and finetuning.

-> ClipBERT is accepted as an oral paper in CVPR 2021 with 3 strong accepts. :heart_eyes:
+> ClipBERT got [Best Student Paper Honorable Mention](http://cvpr2021.thecvf.com/node/329) in CVPR 2021. :heart_eyes:

 ## Requirements
 We provide a Docker image for easier reproduction.
 Please install the following: